A Director’s Argument for Doing Absolutely Nothing

 Humans are productive beings; it’s in our nature.
 We excel in building, creating, and existing in a constant state of motion.
 But, this comes with its downside too.
 We’re also prone to overworking and overstressing.
 Burning out.
 So, how do we maintain a healthy lifestyle without self-destructing?
 Maybe we need to change our perception of what “productive” really means.
 As Tina Essmaker, founder and former editor of The Great Discontent, puts it, “when you make space in your life, the universe will fill it.”
 In other words, sometimes we need to get out of our own way.

-No one is exploring this perception change more intentionally than Director Henry Busy.
+No one is exploring this perception change more intentionally than Director Henry Busby.
 He recently took representation at Rattling Stick, a decision that took a leap of faith in his career and personal life.
 This transition also created something he wasn’t quite expecting — free time, and lots of it.
 So, he decided to conduct a little experiment and do what most of us wouldn’t dare: embrace it.

 “That’s a part of the ‘desert space’ where it gets a little kooky.
 You spend tons of time by yourself in your apartment, either waiting for the phone to ring or just thinking about your ideas,” Henry told us.
 “I joke with friends that I sit around and stare at a wall for ten hours a day [laughs].
 It’s not that extreme, but my day-to-day life has been super simple and quiet.”